phamngocthachlt6c/Mention/README.md

 If the input being inspected by the tokenizer is currently valid, it will generate a `QueryToken` containing the keywords that will ultimately be used to generate suggestions.

-### Suggestions

-Once the tokenizer has generated a valid `QueryToken`, Mention must now determine which suggestions to display using that token.
-It will call an implementation of `QueryTokenReceiver`.
-This is the only interface you are required to implement to use Mention.
-This interface defines one method that takes in the generated `QueryToken`.
-Your app can then use the token to query data from any number of data sources (i.e. servers, databases, caches, etc.) asynchronously.
-The function must return a list of strings, where each string is as an identifier for one of the data sources used for the given `QueryToken`.
-Each data source must then call the `SuggestionsResultListener` with the resulting suggestions and the same string identifier representing the data source for the suggestions.

-As the suggestions come in from multiple data sources, the suggestions must be displayed.
-If you use the `RichEditorView`, the suggestions will be displayed via a default view without any special ordering.
-You may customize the view and the order of its suggestions by providing your own implementation of `SuggestionsListBuilder`.
-If you are using the `MentionsEditText`, you will need to implement your own `SuggestionsResultListener` and use the given suggestions to build your own views (typically using either a `ListView`, `GridView`, or more recently, a `RecyclerView`).
-When a suggestion is selected, you will also need to call the `insertMention` method on the `MentionsEditText` with the suggestion to insert as a mention.

 ### Mentions

 All mentions that Mention insert must be a subclass of the `MentionSpan`.
 By default, you can easily tweak how your mentions appear (i.e. highlight and text colors).
 Additionally, you may alter how they behave when they are deleted via multi-stage deletions.
 We use this extensively in the LinkedIn app to allow users to delete only the last name of a mentioned member (leaving just the first name).